tiacsys/bridle/doc/lpnb/gs_installing.rst

       Initializing west with a specific revision of the manifest file does not lock your repositories to this version.
-Checking out a different branch or tag in the `lpn-bridle`_ repository and running ``west update`` changes the version of the |LPNB| that you work with.
+Checking out a different branch or tag in the `lpn-bridle`_ repository and running ``west update`` changes the version of |BRIDLE| that you work with.

    This will clone the manifest repository `lpn-bridle`_ into :file:`bridle`.